w3c/guide/process/charter.md

 ### 3.6.
 Announcement of extension  {#announce-extension}

-When requesting that the W3C Communications Team announce a charter exension, use the [charter extension template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2Ftemplates&template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcharter-extension.html&submit=Continue...).
+When requesting that the W3C Communications Team announce a charter extension, use the [charter extension template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2Ftemplates&template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcharter-extension.html&submit=Continue...).
 If the group is developing a new charter, link to the GitHub repo where a new charter is being developed and to the issues link to raise comments.

 The W3C Communications Team then: